 Prof. Andries Engelbrecht

-University of Pretoria, South Africa
+University of Stellenbosch, South Africa

-Biography: Andries Engelbrecht received the Masters and PhD degrees in Computer Science from the University of Stellenbosch, South Africa, in 1994 and 1999 respectively.
-He is a Professor in Computer Science at the University of Pretoria, and serves as Head of the department.
-He also holds the position of South African Research Chair in Artificial Intelligence.
-His research interests include swarm intelligence, evolutionary computation, artificial neural networks, artificial immune systems, and the application of these Computational Intelligence paradigms to data mining, games, bioinformatics, finance, and difficult optimization problems.
-He is author of two books, Computational Intelligence: An Introduction and Fundamentals of Computational Swarm Intelligence, and has published over 230 articles in Computational Intelligence.
-He holds an A-rating from the South African National Research Foundation.
+Biography: Prof Andries Engelbrecht received the Masters and PhD degrees in Computer Science from the University of Stellenbosch, South Africa, in 1994 and 1999 respectively.
+He is currently appointed as the Voigt Chair in Data Science in the Department of Industrial Engineering, with a joint appointment as Professor in the Computer Science Division, Stellenbosch University.
+Prior to 2019, he was appointed appointed in the Department of Computer Science, University of Pretoria (1998-2018), where he served as the head of the department (2008–2017), South African Research Chair in Artificial Intelligence (2007–2018), and Director of the Institute for Big Data and Data Science (2017–2018).
+His research interests include swarm intelligence, evolutionary computation, artificial neural networks, artificial immune systems, machine learning, data analytics, and the application of these Artificial Intelligence paradigms to data mining, games, bioinformatics, finance, and difficult optimization problems.
+He is author of two books, “Computational Intelligence: An Introduction” and “Fundamentals of Computational Swarm Intelligence”.